The ECS schematic tool has a VHDL/Verilog netlist output; therefore, you must create a black box for this netlist as follows:

 Use the following steps to create a schematic symbol:

-You can download a batch file that runs all three programs in one step from:
+A batch file that runs all three programs in one step is attached to this Answer Record.

 If the Project Navigator simulation language is set to Verilog, an additional module declaration file must also be created and added to the project.